India’s coronavirus cases cross 8 million, behind US

 But health experts warn that mask and distancing fatigue is setting in and can lead to a fresh wave of infections.

 India saw a steep rise in cases in July and added more than 2 million in August and another 3 million in September.
-But it is seeing a slower pace of coronavirus spread since mid-September, when daily infections touched a record of 97,894 and the highest number of deaths at 1,275.
+But it is seeing a slower pace of coronavirus spread since mid-September, when daily infections touched a record of 97,894 with the highest number of deaths at 1,275.
+According to the Health Ministry, more than 7.3 million Indians have recovered from COVID-19.

 Dr. T. Jacob John, a retired virologist, said that in most parts of India the infection curve was never flattened and the number of people who are now susceptible to the virus had decreased.